NASA-AMMOS/Landform/LandformWeb/API.md

 * *tileid*: tile ID string; must be given if and only if the tiling scheme is user-defined (may also be specified as a URL query parameter)
 * all generic task API arguments (may also be specified as URL query parameters)

-### Run Project : GET|POST /api/project/*name*/run
+### Run Project : POST /api/project/*name*/run
 Initiate a run of a project.
 Implements the [generic task API](#generic-task-api).

 TODO what happens if this is called more than once?

-TODO this task will typically complete before the project is actually finished running.
+TODO for now this task will typically complete before the project is actually finished running.

 ### Task Metadata: GET /api/task/*id*
 Returns `application/json` metadata for task with the given id.